phlppnhllngr/phlppnhllngr.github.io/content/java/Concurrency.md

       - *Creates and executes a periodic action that becomes enabled first after the given initial delay, and subsequently with the given delay between the termination of one execution and the commencement of the next.*
       - *<mark>If any execution of the task encounters an exception, subsequent executions are suppressed</mark>.
 Otherwise, the task will only terminate via cancellation or termination of the executor.*
   - <https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ScheduledExecutorService.html>
+  - *(...)
+This is done by re-adding the periodic task to the queue only after it's execution.
+The task itself is not present in the queue during it's execution and will never be present in it multiple times.* (<https://stackoverflow.com/a/53529273>) => Wenn die execution time länger ist als delay/period, sammeln sich KEINE verzögerten Tasks in der internen Queue an
 - **AbstractExecutorService**
   - *Provides default implementations of `ExecutorService` execution methods*
   - <https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/AbstractExecutorService.html>